 The financial system is evolving and the way to defraud consumers is too!

 Traditional ways of paying for goods and services like cheque books are becoming extinct and using cash is not necessarily the quickest and easiest way to buy things anymore.
 Paying for your groceries with a simple tap of your card, loading pre-paid cards to allow you to exchange currency on your holidays and sending money to friends or paying household bills via a mobile phone or tablet have become the norm.
+You can now even cash a check easily with check cashing apps.

 This new wave of mobile banking and potentially unfamiliar digital ways of obtaining financial services and products, provides an opportunity for fraudsters to trick and prey on consumers with limited understanding of how certain products work and items can be purchased.